torfjor/passport-vipps/README.md

 [See example](example/README.md)

 **WIP!
 Expect things to break!
-Also, Vipps is working on a new API in collboration with BankID, replacing Signup/Login.
+Also, Vipps is working on a new API in collaboration with BankID, replacing Signup/Login.
 No word on when this will be available, though.
 Your efforts may be wasted, you have been warned!**

 ![](example/Screengrab.gif)